Federated Feature Selection for Cyber-Physical Systems of Systems

-Note that for the scope of this paper it is not important the specific semantic of the labelling, but it is enough to assume a labelling process. \acp{AV} are also equipped with a relatively small edge computing unit (e.g., a RaspeberryPi or, at most, an Nvidia Jetson Nano) able to cache data and executing the feature selection task, before starting the data transmission.
-Additionally, \acp{AV} are endowed with a radio communication interface to communicate toward the \ac{ES}.
+Note that for the scope of this paper it is not important the specific semantic of the labelling, but it is enough to assume a labelling process on the collected data.
+The \acp{AV} are also equipped with a relatively small edge computing unit (e.g., a RaspeberryPi or, at most, an Nvidia Jetson Nano) able to cache data and execute the \ac{FS} task, before transmitting the features.
+Additionally, the \acp{AV} are endowed with a radio communication interface to communicate toward the \ac{ES}.
 It must be noted that the task is not collecting images of the environment, or physiological parameters of the user but, conversely, retrieving the information associated to those images or to those physiological sensors, e,g., the position of the \ac{AV} with respect to the surrounding or the user mood.
 In particular, the latter is labelled according to the classification scale provided by questionnaires like PANAS, SSSQ or SAM \cite{Schmidt2018}, which associates numerical labels to the physiological states.